idajohannesen/cds-lang/assignments/assignment 3/README.md

 This code uses CodeCarbon to track CO₂ emissions.
 The results are discussed in Assignment 5.

 # Data:
 The dataset is a corpus of lyrics from 57,650 English-language songs.
-It can be inserted as a .csv file in the ```input``` folder.
-The data can be downloaded from here: https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs
+The data can be downloaded from here: https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs Download the data from the link and unzip it.
+Inside the unzipped folder, there is a csv file titled ```Spotify Million Song Dataset_exported.csv```.
+Place this csv file in the ```input``` folder.

 # Reproducing:
 A setup file has been included which creates a virtual environment with the necessary requirements, as well as a ```run.sh``` file which activates the virtual environment and runs the script.
 The script requires that the data is located in the ```input``` folder with the structure mentioned above.